 Melanoma is a type of cancer that occurs in your skin.
 It often appears as a new spot on normal skin or develops from an existing mole.

-Meningococcal disease is a bacterial infection that can lead to serious illnesses including meningitis (inflammation of the brain membranes) and septicaemia (blood poisoning).
-These illnesses can develop quickly over a few hours and can cause serious disability or even death, so it’s important to get medical help immediately.
+Meningococcal disease is a bacterial infection that can lead to serious illnesses including meningitis and septicaemia.
+Early symptoms can be similar to influenza (the flu) but quickly get much worse.
 Meningococcal disease can be treated with antibiotics.
 Early treatment is very important.
 Don't wait – take action!

 Mental illness is any disease or condition that influences the way a person thinks, feels, behaves and/ or relates to others.

 Nappy rash is a red, irritating skin rash in the area covered by the baby's nappy.

 Obesity is a medical term used to describe being too heavy for your height so that your health is affected.
 Obese children and adults are at much greater risk of acute and long-term health problems.
 The World Health Organisation describes the worldwide prevalence of obesity as an epidemic.

 Teeth have a huge influence on your appearance and overall health.
 Keep them clean, white and healthy and you have a wonderful asset.
 Neglect them and your appearance and health both suffer.
 Daily care, along with a healthy diet and regular visits to your dental practice, will keep your smile in top condition.

 When it comes to oral care for children, getting off to a good start is essential.
 Teeth play an important role in jaw development, eating and speech.
 They need to be healthy and well-cared for from the beginning.